 - Advise divorced clients with respect to their ability to receive Social Security benefits from a former spouse

-- Advise married clients their options with respect to maximizing Social Security benefits for the couple and for a surviving spouse
+- Advise married clients regarding their options with respect to maximizing Social Security benefits for the couple and for a surviving spouse

 Basic knowledge of individual income taxation